 Harissa is a North African blend of spices that typically includes smoked chile peppers, cumin, coriander, caraway, cinnamon and salt & pepper.

-I prefer more complexity of the chile blends rather than just overpowering heat, so the harissa paste that I make at home involves 7 different chile peppers, ranging from mild to very hot.
+I prefer more complexity rather than just overpowering heat, so the harissa paste that I make at home involves 7 different chile peppers, ranging from mild to very hot.

 DIY Harissa Spice Blend

-Of course you can always make your own harissa spice blend.
-The peppers may vary but harissa always includes cumin, coriander and carway.
-Here is my favorite blend:
+It’s easy to make a homemade harissa spice blend.
+The peppers may vary but harissa always includes cumin, coriander and caraway.

 Baked Wings vs Smoked Wings

-Wings are incredibly popular, especially for athletic event watching.
+Wings are incredibly popular, especially during football season.
 It doesn’t seem to matter how you make them as long as you provide a big plate of them!

 My husband and I did a little contest to see who could make the tastiest wings.
 I chose baking the wings, simply because it was the easiest.
 I used the harissa spice blend as a rub and baked them on a sheet pan for 25 minutes.
 Easy!